 • Graduate Record Examination (GRE) scores.

 • Undergraduate grade-point average of at least 3.0.

 • Graduate grade-point average of at 3.5 or better.

 • Three letters of recommendation speaking to the applicant’s ability to complete doctoral-level work.
-See our Instructions for Letters of Reference page.

 • Transcripts from all post-secondary schools attended.

 • Recommendation by the doctoral faculty review group in at least two participating disciplines.

 • Resume / vita.